-When thinking about minibuses most schools assume their only option is a 17-seat minibus, but there are other options available to schools, such as the 9, 12 and 14 seat minibuses from Ford.
+When thinking about minibuses most schools and organisations assume their only option is a 17-seat minibus, but there are other options available to schools, such as the 9, 12 and 14-seat minibuses from Ford.
 Having the right licence for each minibus is always a concern to schools and so in this blog we’re going through the licence requirements for different sized vehicles.

 ‘Unfortunately, although the law may sometimes seem clear on weights and licences, there are conditions that are open to interpretation.
-School’s therefore must decide how to interpret them once they understand the risks involved.
+Schools and organisations therefore must decide how to interpret them, and we recommend take specialist legal advice, once they understand the issues involved.
 We have sought expert and legal advice over the years and have distilled that advice into our best practice recommendations; it’s the safest way forward where the law is unclear.
 The most important thing to remember is whatever vehicle is being driven, safety is paramount.’
 Chris Maynard, MD Castle Minibus

 What the DVSA says about minibuses and licences